Cyanolipids, Alkyl Cyanides and Isonitriles

 Alkyl cyanides.
 The volatile compounds produced cultures of Gram-positive Micromonospora and Gram-negative Pseudomonas species of bacteria include long-chain aliphatic cyanides (nitriles), which can be either unbranched saturated or unsaturated with an omega-7 double bond, such as (Z)-11‑octadecenenitrile, or methyl-branched unsaturated cyanides with the double bond located at C-3, such as (Z)-13-methyltetradec-3-enenitrile.
 Fatty acids are the biosynthetic precursors, and these are first converted into their amides and then dehydrated.
 While their functions in the organisms are not yet known, some show antimicrobial activity.
 Aliphatic polyacetylenes with terminal nitrile groups, termed albanitriles A to G, have been isolated from a marine sponge of the Mycale genus, while alkylthiocyanates have been identified in a number of marine organisms, such as Oceanapia sp.

-Formula for an alkyl cyanide and thiocyanate
+Structures of an alkyl cyanide and thiocyanate

 Isonitrile (isocyanide) lipids.
 Aerocyanidin from the bacillus Chromobacterium violaceum is a fatty acid analogue containing an isonitrile epoxide and is an antibiotic that can be hydrolysed under acidic or basic conditions to generate cyanide.
 A related molecule, termed amycomycin, is produced by Amycolatopsis sp.
 Marine animals produce an extraordinary number of unusual lipids and amongst them is an isonitrile lipid, termed (-)‑actisonitrile, from the mantle of the nudibranch mollusc Actinocyclus papillatus; it is based on a 1,3‑propanediol ether skeleton.
 As it has cytotoxic properties, this novel lipid may be produced for defensive purposes.
 Sesquiterpenes containing nitrile or isonitrile moieties have been identified in marine invertebrates also.

-Formula of aerocyanidin and actisonitrile
+Structures of of aerocyanidin and actisonitrile

 Many pathogenic bacteria, but especially Actinobacteria (including Streptomyces sp.) and Mycobacteria, produce lipopeptides in the form usually of diacyl dipeptides linked to fatty acids with isonitrile substituents.
 In M. tuberculosis, these have been termed kupyaphores and contain C12 fatty acids with isonitrile substituents, derived biosynthetically from glycine, in position 3 and linked to a dipeptide core of ornithine and phenylalaninol.
 They are induced during infection and move in and out of cells to protect bacteria from host-mediated nutritional deprivation.
 By binding to metal ions, such as zinc and copper, in the charged resonance form, they are toxic to their hosts.